126016/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Components.rst

 Storage
 =======

-The Storage is the focal point of the FAL architecture.
-Even though it doesn't do the actual low-level actions on a File (that's up to the Driver), it still does the largest part of the logic.
+The Storage is the central point of the FAL architecture.

-Among the many things done by the Storage layer are:
+Among the many things that the Storage layer does are:

 - the capabilities check (is the driver capable of writing a file to the target location?)
 - the action permission checks (is the user allowed to do file actions at all?)